andrewevans0102/reys-wines/README.md

 ## Angular PWA

 This project is an Angular PWA.
 I'm using a serviceworker with some minimal caching and detection of connections.
-If you'd like to learn more about how that works, check out [Getting STarted with Service Workers](https://angular.io/guide/service-worker-getting-started).
+If you'd like to learn more about how that works, check out [Getting Started with Service Workers](https://angular.io/guide/service-worker-getting-started).

 ## Running Locally